zenomt/webid-auth-protocol/README.md

      extracted from the `aud` claim of the `id_token` (for example, "the audience that looks like a URI"), or Unknown.

-If the request is verified, the server issues an `access_token` valid for this protection space and for a limited time.
+If the request is verified, the endpoint issues an `access_token` valid for this protection space and for a limited time.
 The `access_token` **SHOULD** be translatable by a server for this protection space into at least the WebID and the application identifier, by whatever means is convenient (for example,